studentX/lab2/admission_controller/README.md

     # IMPORTANT!
 Edit k8s/adm.yml and paste in caBundle
     ```

+1. Update the validating admission webhook caBundle with your key
 1. Deploy and validate your validating admission webhook
 1. Verify your certificate against your webhook